norobotdiving/manager-README/README.md

 I am **Held Accountable** (by my boss, our stakeholders, and the team as a whole) for the outcomes delivered by my team.
 Delivery is your core job -- helping you do your job will mean I'm doing mine.

-## Things You Should Know About Me
-I have two young kids, and I am actively involved in raising them.
-I might have to go deal with a meltdown or doctor's appointment at short notice, and I will almost certainly show you pictures of their Halloween costumes.

-I have two cats that I love (who tolerate me back) and a very neurotic dog.

-I am constantly working on the following: the tendency to talk when I should listen; letting a joke go unsaid when it's inopportune; letting my attention get split; balancing my Rational Mind and Emotion Mind to find my Wise Mind.

-I'm a music hound.
-I was a college radio DJ and am insufferably indie as a result, but I also like hokey old country and classical music.
-I have played bass guitar, guitar, trombone, ukulele, and piano, in descending order of skill and frequency.

-I'm married to a therapist, so the "Wise Mind" stuff above isn't the last time you'll experience me bringing out therapy concepts.

 ## What I Value
 I am an annoyingly old-school Agilist, so in the spirit of the Agile Manifesto*: